prettydiff/simple/readme.md

 * Attempt to create a reference with a reserved name from the keywords and global reference list.
 * Access a reference that is not declared in the scope chain
 * Any attempt to overwrite or reassign a standard property of the *Store* hash.
+* Any attempt to create a string property onto a data container of names "length" or "type" as these are reserved by the language.
 * Using *delete* on a standard property name.